-Economic reforms in 1978 transformed the country, making it the world’s largest exporter and the second largest importer today.
-Whilst China still faces economic challenges, Less than 10% of the population is considered to live below the poverty line compared with 65% only 40 years ago.
+Economic reforms in 1978 transformed the country, making it the world’s largest exporter and the second-largest importer today.
+While China still faces economic challenges, Less than 10% of the population lives below the poverty line compared with 65% only 40 years ago.

 China is the world’s most populous country with an incredible 165 cities boasting a population in excess of one million inhabitants.
 Manufacturing, agriculture, and services are still the leading economic sectors.
 The country consumes more electricity than any other nation.
 It has traditionally relied heavily on fossil fuels, with coal and oil providing over 70% of the country’s energy production.

-China is a real contrast of traditional and contemporary, where ancient shrines and modern developments co-exist.
-This exposes expats to a rich culture, set within huge cities and massive country to explore.
+China is a real contrast between traditional and contemporary, where ancient shrines and modern developments co-exist.
+This exposes ex-pats to a rich culture, set within huge cities and a massive country to explore.
 Chinese people are generally friendly and hospitable.
-Language may be a challenge especially outside of the major cities and even if you are able to learn Mandarin, there are so many regional dialects, this does not guarantee you will be clearly understood.
+Language may be a challenge particularly outside of the major cities, and even if you can learn Mandarin, there are so many regional dialects, this does not guarantee you will be clearly understood.

 Pollution and traffic congestion in major cities can be an obstacle for many people.
 Similarly, the crowding on public transport can be a real culture shock.
 Chinese people have a slightly different take on personal space than many foreigners may be accustomed to.

-Food in China differs greatly from region to region but once you acclimatise and find good restaurants, you are in for a treat.
-If you are invited to dine out with colleagues, do not refuse, not only will you avoid causing them to lose face (very important in China), but the likelihood is you will be well taken care of whilst enjoying a traditional often very memorable meal.
+Food in China differs significantly from region to region, but once you acclimatise and find good restaurants, you are in for a treat.
+If you are invited to dine out with colleagues, do not refuse, not only will you avoid causing them to lose face (significant in China); besides, the likelihood is you will be treated to a traditional and very memorable meal.
 Western food is readily available, with most western fast food companies available in numerous locations throughout major cities, but with so much fantastic Chinese food on offer, why would you want a burger?

 As hinted at in the last paragraph causing someone to lose face in China is something best avoided.
-As a rule, make a habit of avoiding criticism and generally focus on the positives and you should be fine.
-People in China, whilst traditional can be quite forgiving of faux-pas especially when it involves foreigners.
+As a rule, make a habit of avoiding criticism and generally focus on the positives, and you should be fine.
+People in China, while traditional, can be quite forgiving of faux-pas, especially when it involves foreigners.